R&D and the Food & Beverage Industry:

-With R&D tax credits now being permanent, the timing has never been for the Food & Beverage Industry to take advantage of these often-substantial credits:
+With R&D Tax Credits now being permanent, the timing has never been better for the Food & Beverage Industry to take advantage of these often-substantial credits:

 - In addition to current year tax savings, the credit can generate a refund of taxes previously paid for open tax years (generally the prior three years); and